Castro County, Texas Property Taxes

 Property taxes in Castro County are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.

-Understanding your county's property tax system, exemptions, and reduction opportunities can lead to significant savings.
-Whether you live in Dimmitt or another part of Castro County, knowing local tax details benefits homeowners and investors.
+Understanding Castro County’s property tax system, exemptions, and reduction opportunities can lead to significant savings.
+Whether you live in Castro County or another part of the county, knowing local tax details benefits homeowners and investors.
+Castro County’s median property tax rate is 1.17%, which is lower than the Texas median rate of 1.48%.
+The county’s median tax bill is also $1,639 lower than the state median tax bill.

 Castro County, Texas Property Tax Bill Calculator